appium/appium-mac2-driver/README.md

 --- | ---
 platformName | Should be set to `mac` automationName | Must always be set to `mac2`.
-Values of automationName are compared case-insensitively. appium:systemPort | The number of the port for the driver to listen on.
-If not provided then Appium will use the default port `10100`. appium:showServerLogs | Set it to `true` in order to include xcodebuild output to the Appium server log. `false` by default. appium:bootstrapRoot | The full path to `WebDriverAgentMac` root folder where Xcode project of the server sources lives.
+Values of automationName are compared case-insensitively. appium:systemPort | The number of the port for the internal server to listen on.
+If not provided then Mac2Driver will use the default port `10100`. appium:systemHost | The name of the host for the internal server to listen on.
+If not provided then Mac2Driver will use the default host address `127.0.0.1`.
+You could set it to `0.0.0.0` to make the server listening on all available network interfaces.
+It is also possible to set the particular interface name, for example `en1`. appium:showServerLogs | Set it to `true` in order to include xcodebuild output to the Appium server log. `false` by default. appium:bootstrapRoot | The full path to `WebDriverAgentMac` root folder where Xcode project of the server sources lives.
 By default this project is located in the same folder where the corresponding driver Node.js module lives. appium:serverStartupTimeout | The number of milliseconds to wait util the WebDriverAgentMac project is built and started. `120000` by default